-Supported Windows Client versions:
+Supported Microsoft Windows Client versions:

 Supported Windows Server versions (GUI and core installs):

-miniOrange offers free help through a consultation call with our System Engineers to Install or Setup Two-Factor Authentication for Windows Logon and RDP solution in your environment with 30 days trial.
+miniOrange offers free help through a consultation call with our System Engineers to Install or Setup Two-Factor Authentication (2FA) for Windows Logon and RDP solution in your environment with 30 days trial.

 For this, you need to just send us an email at email@example.com to book a slot and we'll help you setting it up in no time.

-The user initiates the login to Remote Desktop Service either through a Remote Desktop Client or via the RD Web login page from his browser, after which the RADIUS request is sent from the miniOrange RD Web component installed on the target machine to the miniOrange RADIUS server, which authenticates the user via Local AD, and after successful authentication, 2-factor authentication of the user is invoked.
+The user initiates the login to Windows or Remote Desktop Service either through a Remote Desktop Client or via the RD Web login page from his browser, after which the RADIUS request is sent from the miniOrange RD Web component installed on the target machine to the miniOrange RADIUS server, which authenticates the user via Local AD, and after successful authentication, Two-factor authentication (2FA) of the user is invoked.
 After the user validates himself, he is granted access to the Remote Desktop Service (RDP).